GROWTH|WISE

 Decision rights is one of the most established concepts in organisational design.
 The premise is straightforward: when it’s clear who has the authority to make which decisions, organisations move faster and with less friction.
 When it’s unclear, decisions stall, get relitigated, or get made by whoever happens to be in the room.

-The premise is correct.
-Clarity about decision authority is necessary.
-But it’s not sufficient.
-And the gap between the two is where most organisations lose more than they realise.
+The premise is correct, and the gap between necessary and sufficient is where most organisations lose more than they realise.

 The decision rights landscape